Moving Average Strategy

-Everyone has heard of the famous stock exchange saying that the trend is your friend.
-However, determining the direction of the trend and performing operations only on it is one of the most difficult tasks for every beginner.
+Everyone's heard the famous stock market saying that the trend is your friend.
+However, determining the trend's direction and trading only in line with it is one of the most difficult tasks for any beginner.

-In order to determine a trend in Forex, you need to use various trend tools, and if you want to build truly effective trading tactics, then you simply need to include trend indicators in your strategy set.
+To determine a Forex trend, you need to use various trend-following tools.
+If you want to develop a truly effective trading strategy, you simply must incorporate trend-following indicators into your strategy.

 Installation